 Wind power uses turbines to convert kinetic wind energy into electricity.
-Wind energy is responsible for producing more than 30% of renewable power across Australia, and generally remains the cheapest source of large-scale renewable energy.
+Wind energy is responsible for producing more than 30% of renewable power across Australia.
+It remains the cheapest source of large-scale renewable energy.

-While wind power is one of the major sources of renewable energy in the national grid, it’s generally not as cost-effective as solar PV for on-site generation.
-Rather, the purchase of offsite wind energy has become a preferred option for large companies who are seeking a reliable and consistent source of relatively cheap, renewable energy.
+While wind power is a major source of renewable energy in the national grid.
+However, it’s not as cost-effective as solar PV for on-site generation.
+The purchase of offsite wind energy is the preference for large companies seeking a consistent source of cheap, renewable energy.

 Onsite wind power can be used to bolster solar PV installations in certain industrial applications.
-For example, 2 Western Australian mining companies have recently added wind turbines to their solar PV array, enabling operation on 100% renewable energy and avoidance of network outages.
+For example, 2 Western Australian mining companies have recently added wind turbines to their solar PV array.
+This enables operation on 100% renewable energy and avoidance of network outages.

 Bioenergy is produced through the combustion or breakdown of any biological matter.
 Biomass can be burned directly, or heated and turned into natural gas.
-Biogas (methane and carbon dioxide) created though animal digestion and organic decomposition can be captured and used to produce electricity and heat for industrial processes.
+Biogas (methane and CO2) can be captured and used to produce electricity and heat for industrial processes.

 Bioenergy is economically and technologically proven and can help reduce waste and carbon emissions.
-The main application for bioenergy is where low cost biomass is available close to the point of energy demand.
+The main application for bioenergy is where low-cost biomass is close to the point of energy demand.
 Relevant industry sectors include food, pulp and paper, and dairy manufacturing.

 Biomass can also be used as a feedstock in the production of liquid biofuels such as ethanol, as well as low-carbon diesel and aviation fuels.